csdavidson/dnd5e_tactician_class/Tactician.md

 | 13th | *dimension door, elemental bane, polymorph* |
 | 17th | *arcane hand, conjure elemental, teleportation circle* |

+### Cantrips
+*3rd level Magister feature*

+You learn three cantrips from the wizard spell list.
+They count as tactician spells for you, and Intelligence is your spellcasting ability for them.

 ---
 ## Savior
 description goes here